-HI 301 - Ancient Egypt
+HI 301 - ANCIENT EGYPT

 An upper-level survey course covering the history of Egypt from the predynastic period through the Roman occupation.
 Note: Region: Africa/Asia/Latin America.
+May be offered as 301X (Civilizations & Cultures), 301W (Writing Intensive), or both 301WX.

-HI 302 - Ancient Greece
+HI 302 - ANCIENT GREECE

 An upper-level survey course which covers the Greek world from the Trojan War to the death of Cleopatra.
 Note: Region: Europe or Africa/Asia/Latin America, but not both.
+May be offered as 302X (Civilizations & Cultures).

-HI 303 - Ancient Rome
+HI 303 - ANCIENT ROME

 An upper-level survey course which covers the Roman world from the early Iron Age settlements in Italy to Rome's conquest of the Mediterranean and the fall of the empire.
 Note: Region: Europe or Africa/Asia/Latin America, but not both.
+May be offered as 303X (Civilizations & Cultures).

-HI 304 - The Medieval World
+HI 304 - THE MEDIEVAL WORLD

 An upper-level survey of eastern and western Europe from the fall of Rome to the eve of the Renaissance, and Islam as it impacted these areas.
-Note: Region: Europe or Africa/Asia/Latin America.
-May be writing intensive.
+Note: Region: Europe or